SwampPear/Kami/README.md

   <img align="middle" alt="c++" src="https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge logo=c%2B%2B&logoColor=white">
 </p>

+Kami is a work-in-progress 3D and 2D game engine opting for simplicity in usage and implenentation wherever possible.
+While in its early stages, Kami is currently not in a usable state however it is quickly evolving.
 Kami is my personal exploration and continuation of my own endeavors in game programming, design, and creativity.

 I have a few goals in mind at the core of its implementation:

-- ease of use
+- ease of use (primarily scripting, no UI)
-- robust, beautiful graphics system
+- robust, beauty focused graphics system
-- story-driven systemss
+- story-driven systems
 - efficient and proven essential systems (ECS: entt, graphics: vulkan)
 - procedural asset generation (terrain, story, and audio)